UoMResearchIT/matlab-novice/episodes/02-arrays.md

 ## Using `:` as an index

-Getting a whole row or column is such a common operation, that matlab has a shortcut:
+Getting a whole row or column is such a common operation, that MATLAB has a shortcut:
 Using `:` alone is equivalent to `1:end`!

 For example, We can then get the whole fifth row with: